 - A perinatal pathway for babies with palliative care needs

 - Core care pathway for children with life-threatening and life-limiting conditions

-- Stepping Up: A guide to enabling a good transition to adulthood for young people with life-limiting and life-threatening conditions
+- A transition pathway to enable good transition to adulthood for young people with life-limiting and life-threatening conditions

 - A care pathway to support extubation within a children’s palliative care framework.